 Blue quartz is a name often given to clear or milky quartz – massive or crystalline – that has inclusions of blue / indigo tourmaline OR riebeckite within it.
 It is sometimes also used (in my view incorrectly) as a name for blue aventurine quartz – which may be naturally occurring, or manmade.

 With indigo / blue tourmalinated (indicolite) quartz the crystals may be fine or large, but are normally clearly visible as such, often randomly oriented throughout the base material.

-If the mineral fibres are very fine and/or form in a blue/grey cloud – sometimes in phantom-like layers - the mineral inclusion is more likely to be riebeckite.
+If the mineral fibres are very fine and/or form in a blue/grey cloud – sometimes in phantom-like layers – the mineral inclusion is more likely to be riebeckite.
 Riebeckite is also an aspect of the asbestos mineral known as crocodilite, which (in a different form) is found in Hawks / Falcons / Silver Cats Eye.
-NOTE: Riebeckite can also form in larger crystals: these sometimes look like indigo and/or black tourmaline, and so without mineral analysis it is not always easy to be sure which inclusion you have.
+NOTE: Riebeckite can also grow into more substantial crystals: these can resemble indigo and/or black tourmaline, and so without mineral analysis it is not always easy to be sure which inclusion you have.

 Whatever the inclusion, however, natural Blue Quartz is a rather rare mineral combination, and may be found in massive form – or, more rarely, in crystalline form.
 It is most likely to be used as a meditation or journeying piece, rather than in a healing situation for/with others simply for this reason.
 It resonates with the brow and throat chakras, and so can aid connection and communication on many levels.
 For self-healing purposes it may help the user in seeing the underlying truths below issues that may affect body, mind and spirit – and then offer the means to connect and work with Guides in Spirit who are willing and able to aid in the user’s quest to regain health and balance.